 Recent elevated levels of market volatility have affected the performance of various asset classes.
-Contributing factors include concerns about energy and oil prices impacting the energy sector, as well as the impact of the COVID-19 pandemic.
-See "Risk Factors - Risks Related to Our Business - The ongoing COVID-19 pandemic could materially adversely affect our business, financial condition and results of operations, including our capitalization and liquidity" included in our 2020 Annual Report.
+Contributing factors include concerns about energy and oil prices, inflation, geopolitical events, ongoing military actions and the COVID-19 pandemic.
+See "Risk Factors - Risks Related to Our Business - The ongoing COVID-19 pandemic could materially adversely affect our business, financial condition and results of operations, including our capitalization and liquidity," "Risk Factors - Economic Environment and Capital Markets-Related Risks - If difficult conditions in the capital markets and the U.S. economy generally persist or are perceived to persist, they may materially adversely affect our business and results of operations," and "Risk Factors - Investments-Related Risks - Ongoing military actions, the continued threat of terrorism, climate change as well as other catastrophic events may adversely affect the value of our investment portfolio and the level of claim losses we incur" included in our 2021 Annual Report.